lekoala/silverstripe-tabulator/README.md

 Another way is to use the TabulatorGrid::replaceGridfield method that tries its best to replace your GridField instance with an appropriate and configured TabulatorGrid.

+### No GridFieldConfig

+TabulatorGrid doesn't use the concept of a config object.
+These tend to make the architecture more complex and it's not always easy to deal with various components playing nicely together.
+Instead, TabulatorGrid has an opiniated config system which is still very flexible, but only works for intended use cases.

 ## Optional Dependencies